-When it comes to feeding hungry kids, the Supplemental Nutrition Assistance Program (SNAP) is one of the most powerful tools we have.
-SNAP is critical for helping children grow up healthier, smarter, stronger and more likely to break the cycle of poverty.
+The Supplemental Nutrition Assistance Program, or SNAP, is one of our nation’s most powerful tools to end childhood hunger.
+It’s critical for helping kids grow up healthy, educated and more likely to break the cycle of poverty.

-1 in 7 kids in the United States face hunger, and 20 million of those children rely on the food they get from SNAP.
-The program is run by the U.S. Department of Agriculture (USDA), and provides families with an electronic card they can use to buy food at grocery stores.
+Today, 1 in 6 kids in the U.S. faces hunger, and more than 14 million of those children are supported by the food they get through SNAP.
+The program is run by the U.S. Department of Agriculture and provides families with a monthly benefit through a special debit-style card to purchase groceries.

-Here are five facts about how SNAP impacts a child’s future:
+Here are five things to know about how SNAP helps kids today and into their future:

-- Kids Need SNAP: When we talk about the number of people who participate in SNAP, we’re talking about a lot of kids.
-In fact, nearly half (43.5 percent) of all people who participate in the SNAP program are children.
-[USDA]
+- SNAP feeds kids.
+In fact, 42% of all people who participate in the SNAP program are children.

-The food provided by SNAP does much more than fill a child’s empty stomach; it helps that child grow up smarter, stronger, and healthier, and that means a smarter, stronger, healthier nation.
+The food provided by SNAP does much more than fill a child’s empty stomach.
+It helps kids grow up smarter, stronger and healthier and that means a smarter, stronger and healthier nation.

 As part of our mission to make sure that every child in our nation has access to three meals a day, No Kid Hungry is working hard to protect SNAP for the 1 in 5 kids who benefit from the nutritious food it helps provide.
 And you can help!
 Click here to encourage your Members of Congress to protect and strengthen SNAP.